If you’ve been invited for interview, you’ll have a better chance of securing the post if you’re fully prepared.

 - Visit us before the interview to find how long your journey will take, how far you'll have to walk from the station, or where you can park.

-- If you're disabled, tell us if you need us to make special arrangements, such as:
+- Tell us if you need us to make special arrangements for a disability, such as:

 - a car parking space near to the interview location